30 Symptoms of Menopause

 21. Change stinks

-Our body odor changes as we get older, and the hormonal changes you’re experiencing now may be responsible for that.
+Our body odor changes as we age and the hormonal changes you’re experiencing now may be responsible for that.
 Researchers have recently shown a relationship between our scent and our ability to reproduce.17

 22. A shocking symptom